-As Delaware County begins to emerge from the lockdowns and restrictions required to limit the spread of the deadly COVID-19 virus, the County has an opportunity to rethink how to help create inclusive and equitable economic development in every community.
+As Delaware County begins to emerge from the lockdowns and restrictions required to limit the spread of the deadly COVID-19 virus, the County has an opportunity to rethink how it wants to help create inclusive and equitable economic development in every community.
 From supporting new and existing companies to attracting and helping train the workforce needed for those businesses to thrive, the County is taking big steps toward becoming a destination for workers and businesses at a time when people can increasingly be located anywhere.

-This is an incredibly exciting time for economic investment in Delaware County.
-For the first time, Delaware County is actively and thoughtfully planning for the next generation of work and workers -- with substantial funding available to seed our approach.
+The biggest change is that for the first time, Delaware County is actively planning for the next generation of work.
 Working with outside experts, we are building a strategic plan so that we can effectively use limited taxpayer funds to maximize investment and make our economy grow.
 We are engaging with stakeholders to support current businesses and build a plan for new business development.
-We are studying what is really needed to support firms and workers, including job training through the Workforce Development and the Commerce Center, and addressing critical childcare needs.
+We are studying what is really needed to support firms and workers, including job training through the Workforce Development and the Commerce Center, and critical childcare needs.

-This year, we expect to use a significant portion of American Recovery Program (ARP) funds to continue to support businesses impacted by COVID as well as provide access to capital for entrepreneurs and small businesses who have previously had limited access to funding.
+This year, we expect to use a significant portion of American Recovery Program (ARP) funds to continue to support business impacted by COVID as well as provide access to capital for entrepreneurs who have previously had limited access to funding.

-This budget also continues to build on the transformation we initiated last year to think about open space and "green economy" programs not just as amenities, but as potent economic drivers.
-It makes investments in infrastructure that have long-term positive impacts for our economy, including changing our auto fleet to all-electric, supporting the build-out of EV infrastructure that will spur on and support private sector investment, and building our economy even as we protect the environment.
+This budget also continues to build on the transformation begun last year to think about open space and "green economy" programs not just as amenities, but as economic drivers.
+It makes investments in infrastructure that have long-term positive impacts for our economy, including changing our auto fleet to electric, requiring the build out of EV infrastructure that will spur on and support private sector investment, building our economy even as it protects the environment.